Prepare your evaluation dataset

 Computation-based metrics

-Your dataset needs to provide a response from the large language model and a reference to compare to.
+Your dataset needs to provide a response from the large language model and a reference to compare it to.

 Input type Input field contents